XiXi-iii/Traffic-Sign-Recognition-CNN-ProjectManagement/CONTRIBUTIONS.md

 ## Member 4: []
 Managed the dataset and preprocessing steps.

-## Member 5: []
+## Member 5: [Siti Nurjihan binti Johari]
-Conducted Hazard Analysis and Risk Exposure calculations based on training results.
+Managed the project’s planning and documentation, including the Work Breakdown Structure, Gantt chart, and risk summary.